 8) Be teachable – every musician has something new to learn.

-9) Master one instrument – stop trying to be a multi-instrumentalist.
+9) Master one instrument – stop trying to be a ‘multi-instrumentalist’.
+It is unimpressive.
 Be excellent at one instead of average at many.

 10) Do it for God’s glory – let this always motivate the why behind the what.